 - If you are evacuated, only return home when authorities say it’s safe to do so.
 Stay out of damaged buildings as hazards may still exist.

 - Wildfire activity may increase the likelihood for natural landslides and flooding.
-Learn about the warning signs by reviewing the Landslide and Flooding Risks brochure and companion pamphlet.
+Learn about the warning signs by reviewing how to recognize Landslide and Flooding Risks.

 - TNRD Emergency Services: Find the status of Evacuation Orders and Alerts, the interactive Emergency Map, and recordings of Public Information Meetings from the Emergency Operations Centre

 - Register to Voyent Alert! for TNRD emergency notifications

 - BC Wildfire Service: Current wildfire activity, wildfires of note, fire danger ratings, fire bans and restrictions and more

 - Emergency Info BC: Verified information on partial or full-scale emergency events, and on response and recovery resources

 - Environment Canada: Daily forecasts for all B.C. weather stations and weather alerts